 The road is normally plowed by Memorial Day, but closures are common through June due to spring snow storms.
 From the opening near Memorial Day, the road is seldom closed more than one day to remove the snow.
 It is not uncommon to experience blizzard type conditions both in the spring and the fall, especially at higher elevations.
 When these events occur, travel is slowed considerably or the highway is closed until it can be reopened by maintenance crews.
 Being aware of these possible weather conditional

-Yellowstone National Park Service has set May 22, 2015 as opening day for the entire Beartooth Highway.
+Yellowstone National Park Service has projected May 27, 2016 as opening day for the entire Beartooth Highway, weather permitting.
 Yellowstone National Park Service is responsible for clearing winter snow from the Highway beginning at the Northeast Entrance of Yellowstone Park to the Wyoming/Montana state line close to Beartooth Pass.
 The Montana Department of Transportaion is responsible for clearing winter snow, debris, and rock slides from the Highway along the section of Higway in Montana just west of Red Lodge to the Montana/Wyoming state line.
 MTDOT posts regular video of road plowing operations here.

 The entire Beartooth Highway is generally open seasonally from the Saturday of Memorial Day weekend to mid-October depending on snowfall.
 To check road conditions and opening and closing dates travelers should call the Red Lodge Chamber of Commerce at (406) 446-1718.